 What type of nappies are pēpi?

-Pēpi nappies are reusable pocket nappies, which means that the absorbent inserts go into a pocket opening at the back of the nappy.
-Pocket nappies let you increase absorbency by adding inserts, and customise the size by adjusting the snaps.
+Pēpi nappies fasten onto baby with snaps.
 Snaps are more durable than hook and loop style closures, which can be undone by toddlers.
-Pocket nappies dry faster than reusable nappies with built-in absorbency.
+Pēpi nappies also dry faster than other reusable nappies that have built-in absorbency.
 And by fully removing the inserts, it’s easier to get them thoroughly clean.

 6) Ensure there are no gaps around the back or inner thighs, and that you can get two fingers between the front of the nappy and baby’s tummy.

 We recommend 20 to 25 reusable nappies per baby for full time use, 10 to 15 if you’re using them part-time.

 Do we need to use liners?While it's not absolutely necessary, a liner can make cleaning dirty nappies easier.
 Our liners are made from bamboo and 100% biodegradable.

 Do I need an extra wrap with pēpi nappies?